WICG/turtledove/FLEDGE_Key_Value_Server_API.md

 This explainer proposes APIs for trusted servers.
 Future explainers will cover trusted servers in more detail, including threat models, trust models, and system design.

-The APIs presented here are a proposal for the initial version “v1” of these servers.

 ## Concepts